bxlab/qbb2020/assignments/day5-lunch/README.md

 11. The interpretation of parameter estimates from Poisson regression differs from that of OLS.
 Using the relevant Poisson regression model that you fit, predict the number of paternal de novo mutations for a proband with a father who was 50.5 years old at the proband's time of birth.
 - Hint: use Google to learn about interpreting coefficients from Poisson regression.

+### Advanced exercises

+12. Select a new dataset from those listed at the bootom of this website: https://github.com/rfordatascience/tidytuesday

+If not immediately obvious, the corresponding data can generally be found as a `.csv` file in the `tidytuesday/data/<year>/<date>` subdirectory of the GitHub repository.

+13. Generate figures to explore these data.
+What patterns do you notice?

+14. Pose a question about the data that can be tested with a linear regression model.

+15. Fit your model, evaluate the model fit, and test your hypothesis with the `.summary()` method.